matthew-ia/planter/README.md

 ## Sass (Styles)
 The file `./src/styles/style.scss` is used as an entry point for the output `.css` file.
+By default, the watch task will watch for any `.scss` files in `./src/styles/` to trigger a recompile of the output, regardless of how you organize your Sass and Sass partials.

 ## Handlebars